Tyler James Williams

-He currently stars as Gregory Eddie on the ABC sitcom Abbott Elementary, for which he received critical acclaim as well as a Golden Globe Award, a Screen Actors Guild Award and a nomination for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.
+Since 2021, he has starred as Gregory Eddie on the ABC sitcom Abbott Elementary, for which he received critical acclaim including a Golden Globe Award, a Screen Actors Guild Award, and three nominations for the Primetime Emmy Award for Outstanding Supporting Actor in a Comedy Series.

-Additionally, Williams has also appeared in films such as Detroit (2017) and The United States vs. Billie Holiday (2021).
+In film, Williams has portrayed roles in Dear White People (2014), Detroit (2017) and The United States vs. Billie Holiday (2021).